riatron8/riatron8.github.io/docs/05-Power-Budget/Power-Budget.md

 ## Conclusions

-From the prepare Power Budget, it is clear that all componenets will be able to operate under worst-case conditions, ensuring that the design is safe to use and is very unlikely to break as a result of an overdraw of current.
+From the prepared Power Budget, it is clear that all componenets will be able to operate under worst-case conditions, ensuring that the design is safe to use and is very unlikely to break as a result of an overdraw of current.
+The creation of a power budget has informed my componenet selection, ensuring that a proper power supply was chosen in order to accomidate the motor's voltage requirement and current draw.

 ## Resouces

-The power budget as a PDF download is available [*here*](https://github.com/riatron8/riatron8.github.io/raw/main/docs/05-Power-Budget/Riley_Franco_Power_Budget.pdf), and a Microsoft Excel Sheet [*here*](https://github.com/riatron8/riatron8.github.io/raw/main/docs/05-Power-Budget/Final_Riley_Franco_Power_Budget.xlsx).
+The power budget as a PDF download is available [*here*](https://github.com/riatron8/riatron8.github.io/raw/main/docs/05-Power-Budget/Riley_Franco_Power_Budget.pdf), and a Microsoft Excel Sheet [*here*](https://github.com/riatron8/riatron8.github.io/raw/main/docs/05-Power-Budget/Riley_Franco_Power_Budget.xlsx).